threatgrid/ctia/README.md

 ## Development

-We provide a default `docker-compose-dev.yml` which will bring up the dependencies you need in containers.

 The easiest way to get running is to use `docker`.

 On Mac OS X, you should use
 [Docker for Mac](https://docs.docker.com/docker-for-mac/) which includes all the dependencies you need to run Docker containers.

+**With Kafka and Zookeeper now part of the dev cluster, you will need to increase the memory you allocate to Docker.
+You can do this thru your Docker preferences.
+This has been tested with an 8mb allocation.**

+We  provide a  default `containers/dev/docker-compose.yml`  which will bring up the  dependencies you need in containers.
+We  also provide a `containers/test/docker-compose.yml`    which     is    the    cluster configuration that our Travis CI tests again.
+If you add services, be sure  to update  both so  your unit  tests work.

 You can then bring up a development environment: